-A large portion of our accounts receivable is payable by a limited number of customers; the inability of any of these customers to pay its obligations could adversely affect our results of operations.
+A large portion of our accounts receivable is payable by a limited number of clients; the inability of any of these clients to pay its obligations could adversely affect our results of operations.

-Several significant customers account for a large percentage of our accounts receivable.
-If any of these customers were unable, or refused, for any reason, to pay our accounts receivable, our financial condition and results of operations could be materially adversely affected.
-As of December 31, 2022, 50% or \$4.7 million, of our accounts receivable was due from five customers.
+Several significant clients account for a large percentage of our accounts receivable.
+If any of these clients were unable, or refused, for any reason, to pay our accounts receivable, our financial condition and results of operations could be materially adversely affected.
+As of December 31, 2021, 57% or \$6.3 million, of our accounts receivable was due from six clients.

-In addition, we evaluate the financial condition of our customers prior to extending credit to them.
+In addition, we evaluate the financial condition of our clients prior to extending credit to them.
 We maintain specific allowances against doubtful receivables.
-Actual losses on customer balances could differ from those that we currently anticipate and, as a result, we might need to adjust our allowances.
-There is no guarantee that we will accurately assess the creditworthiness of our customers.
-Macroeconomic conditions could also result in financial difficulties, including limited access to the credit markets, insolvency or bankruptcy, for our customers, and, as a result, could cause customers to delay payments to us, request modifications to their payment arrangements that could increase our receivables balance, or default on their payment obligations to us.
-If we are unable to timely collect from our customers, our cash flows could be adversely affected.
+Actual losses on client balances could differ from those that we currently anticipate and, as a result, we might need to adjust our allowances.
+There is no guarantee that we will accurately assess the creditworthiness of our clients.
+Macroeconomic conditions could also result in financial difficulties, including limited access to the credit markets, insolvency or bankruptcy, for our clients, and, as a result, could cause clients to delay payments to us, request modifications to their payment arrangements that could increase our receivables balance, or default on their payment obligations to us.
+If we are unable to timely collect from our clients, our cash flows could be adversely affected.